 Telephone and Internet Access

-OMB Circular A-21 states that local telephone costs are normally treated as F&A costs.
-The University interprets local telephone costs to include local telephone service charges for voice/data access. cellular phone costs and subscription fees for internet access.
+The University interprets local telephone costs to include local telephone service charges for voice/data access.
+Cellular phone costs and subscription fees for internet access are typically indirect costs.
 Under exceptional circumstances, local telephone expenses may be directly charged to a sponsored agreement.
 Exceptional circumstances may apply when:

 - A dedicated line used to conduct a telephone survey.

 - A phone line used exclusively to manage a multi-site research project.